svgraham/resume/README.md

 <br><br>

 #####OBJECTIVE
-Seeking a challenging position in an awesome work environment.
+&nbsp;&nbsp;Seeking a challenging position in an awesome work environment.

 #####SUMMARY